-Getting close to the user was difficult due to the bureaucracy and project budgets (already out of money).
-Clinical procedures, heterogeneous needs and legislation made difficult to innovate and create standards.
-However, I think it has been one of the most complete and interesting experiences I’ve had as a UX designer.
+Getting close to the user was difficult due to the bureaucracy and project budgets.
+Clinical procedures, heterogeneous needs and legislation made it difficult to innovate and create standards.
+But yet, I think it has been one of the most complete and interesting experiences I’ve had as a UX designer.

 Sometimes I was the only designer and some other times I’ve had a team of designers who helped me to think and build the final solution.
 The following screenshots are mockups made for different projects.

 The most important lesson I learned during that time was that building interfaces with consistent, predictable and flexible patterns were the best way to include users with very different backgrounds, roles and mental models.
 And of course, that patient-related data is something that must be treated with a lot of care.